Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Methodology

 \subsection{Horizontal Open-vocabulary Detection}

 Horizontal object detection aims to detect all objects in a image and represent their location with horizontal bounding boxes, i.e., $b_i\in \mathbb{R}^4$.
-In theory, the detector can be any mainstream object detectors~\cite{ren2015faster,retina_lin2017focal,yolo_redmon2016you}, here we use Faster R-CNN~\cite{ren2015faster} as the base model to illustrate our method.
-To enable open-vocabulary detection, we incorporate external knowledge that may carry information about novel categories from unlabeled images into the training process.
-More specifically, the localization teacher first generates a set of box candidates, which are then filtered based on their confidence scores.
-Only those with high confidence are forwarded to the external teacher for category prediction.
-Subsequently, we leverage both unlabeled data with these high-quality pseudo-labels and labeled data to optimize the model via a hybrid training mechanism.
+To enable open-vocabulary detection, we build upon the Faster R-CNN framework~\cite{ren2015faster} and incorporate external knowledge from unlabeled images, which may contain information about novel categories.
+Specifically, the localization teacher model first generates a set of box candidates, which are then filtered based on their confidence scores.
+Only those with high confidence are forwarded to the external teacher model for category prediction.
+The model is then optimized using a hybrid training mechanism that leverages both labeled data and unlabeled data with these high-quality pseudo-labels.